pure4j/pure4j/docs/tutorial1.md

 	}
 ```

-To understand what this is doing, just pretent that you are writing an `equals()` method, and you want to compare two objects,
+To understand what this is doing, just pretend that you are writing an `equals()` method, and you want to compare two objects,
 `this` and `other`.
 You need to compare each field in turn.
 For our basket, we have a single field, `contents` which
 needs to be compared.
 Result:  a whole lot less boiler-plate code.